ryanmcdonough/ryanmcdonough-jekyll/_posts/2021-07-24-why-we-need-more-legal-apis.md

 At the beginning these platforms are fantastic, you upload a document and it gives you back a breakdown or you fill in a form and out pops a contract and these platforms do it incredibly well, but then in comes a request:

-<blockquote>We need to be able to import 500 documents and get that breakdown and then send it back to the client with new branding and our review of the breakdown</blockquote>
+"We need to be able to import 500 documents and get that breakdown and then send it back to the client with new branding and our review of the breakdown"

 Now you've reviewed the platform and it only does 10 documents at a time and we can't add the branding they want in that platform so someone will need to go through each document and do that as they are completed.

 Now if you're lucky it's early on in the platform's life, you're a big customer and you message them and they go

-<blockquote>Don't worry we can run that for you, just upload the documents to this data room and we'll do the rest</blockquote>
+"Don't worry we can run that for you, just upload the documents to this data room and we'll do the rest"

 And you're saved.
 The platform has managed to quickly turn around a job that would have taken 3 people the entire weekend to do.
 They then release change the uploader to deal with 100 documents at a time and they add in a feature to allow you to add a logo to the page.